Nov 06, 2016 08:31 AM EST

 Writing School Notes?
 Take Them Down with Good Ole Pen and Paper

 As the technology is more available and also convenient, more and more students are now relying on their keyboards when taking down notes rather than good old fashioned pen and paper.
+The days of personalised notebooks and beautiful handwriting are gone and replaced with laptops and iPads.
 In a way it is faster and more convenient because students can capture information verbatim and never have to experience cramping their hands as they try to keep up with what the professor is saying.

 There is however a downside: typing down notes doesn't help you recall as much of what was said.